-Walla Walla Historic Cemeteries will be leading a tour of three abandoned cemeteries on Saturday, October 26, 2019.
-The event is sponsored by the local chapter of the Archaeological Institute of America in honor of International Archaeology Day.
+Walla Walla Historic Cemeteries led a tour of three abandoned cemeteries on Saturday, October 26, 2019.
+The event was sponsored by the local chapter of the Archaeological Institute of America in honor of International Archaeology Day.

-Participants will board a bus provided by Walla Walla University at 9:00 a.m. in the Walla Walla Community College parking lot, which will take them to the Stubblefield (Saling) Cemetery on Foster Road in the foothills of the Blue Mountains, where they will tour the cemetery and have an opportunity to participate in an assessment of its needs, as well as helping with plans for mapping the cemetery and finding the location of unmarked graves.
+Participants boarded a bus provided by Walla Walla University at 9:00 a.m. in the Walla Walla Community College parking lot, which took them to the Stubblefield (Saling) Cemetery on Foster Road in the foothills of the Blue Mountains, where they toured the cemetery and had an opportunity to participate in an assessment of its needs, as well as helping with plans for mapping the cemetery and finding the location of unmarked graves.

-Walla Walla Historic Cemeteries (WWHC) has been granted a Certificate of Authority by the Washington Department of Archaeology and Historic Preservation for the care and maintenance of each of these abandoned cemeteries.
-The original owners of each cemetery deeded the grounds to a cemetery association in the 1800s, but all of these associations have been long disbanded.
+Walla Walla Historic Cemeteries (WWHC) currently holds a Certificate of Authority by the Washington Department of Archaeology and Historic Preservation for the care and maintenance of two of these abandoned cemeteries, Stubblefield and Lyons Creek.
+The original owners of each of these cemeteries deeded the grounds to a cemetery association in the 1800s, but all of these associations have been long disbanded.

 The Rose Hill (Buroker) Cemetery was established in 1869 by Oliver and Clara Gallaher, who homesteaded the land, and deeded four acres to the Rose Hill Cemetery Association in 1887.
 The largest monument in the cemetery honors the Buroker family, for whom the cemetery is also known.

-To register for the October 26 cemetery tour, for which the cost is $30 for adults, and $15 for students, please email Sarah Davies (AIA-Walla Walla president) at firstname.lastname@example.org.
-All proceeds will go to a Walla Walla Historic Cemeteries graveyard preservation fund.
+Registration for the October 26 cemetery tour, was $30 for adults, and $15 for students,paid to the Walla Walla Chapter of the Archaelogical Institute of America.
+All proceeds were donated to the Walla Walla Historic Cemeteries graveyard preservation fund.